agarrharr/awesome-cli-apps/README.md

 ### File managers
 - [ranger](https://github.com/ranger/ranger) - a console file manager with VI key bindings.
 - [midnight-commander](https://github.com/MidnightCommander/mc) - a feature rich visual file manager
+- [Vifm](https://vifm.info/) - Vifm is an ncurses based file manager with vi like keybindings/modes/options/commands/configuration, which also borrows some useful ideas from mutt.

 ### Deleting, Copying, and Renaming